I was daunted by the complexities of projects when I started my data science career. We were using Virutalenv in all our Python projects.

 That’s enough reason to ruin the whole day with frustration.

-Poetry, on the other hand, has intelligent ways to manage project dependencies.
+On the other hand, poetry has intelligent ways of managing project dependencies.

 When adding a new package to the project, I can specify if it’s only for development using the